Great West Aerodrome: World War II

-The Great West Aerodrome was not an active RAF airfield, but sometimes in World War II RAF fighters or bombers needing to land, landed there, and their crew sometimes found a bed for the night in Heathrow village.
+The Great West Aerodrome was not an active RAF airfield, but sometimes during World War II RAF fighters or bombers needing to land used it, and their crews sometimes found a bed for the night in Heathrow village.

-Closure 1943–1944
+Closure

 In 1942, Richard Fairey was knighted as Sir Richard Fairey, and held the position of Director General of the British Air Mission, based primarily in Washington, DC.
-In 1943, the Air Ministry, headed by the Secretary of State for Air (Sir Archibald Sinclair), secretly developed plans to requisition the airfield under wartime legislation – the Defence of the Realm Act (1939).
-The plans were stated to be designed to suit the considerable needs of long-range bombers, such as USAAF Boeing B-29s, but they were actually based on recommendations from professor Patrick Abercrombie for a new international airport for London.
-The project was headed by Harold Balfour (then Under-Secretary of State for Air, later Lord Balfour of Inchrye), who kept the true nature of it hidden from parliament.
+In 1943, the Air Ministry, headed by the Secretary of State for Air, Sir Archibald Sinclair, secretly developed plans to requisition the airfield under wartime legislation – the Defence of the Realm Act (1939).
+The plans were stated to be designed to suit the specific needs of long-range bombers, such as American Boeing B-29s, but they were actually based on recommendations from professor Patrick Abercrombie, an urban planner, for a new international airport for London.
+The project was headed by Harold Balfour – then Under-Secretary of State for Air, later Lord Balfour of Inchrye – who kept the true nature of it hidden from parliament.
 The decision and plans were finally revealed in January 1944.

-In 1943, Fairey Aviation had bought 10 more acres of land to add to the 230 acres acquired in 1929, 1930, 1939 and 1942.
+In 1943, Fairey Aviation had bought 10 additional acres of land to add to the 230 acres acquired in 1929, 1930, 1939 and 1942.
 The company intended to relocate its production facilities from Hayes to the aerodrome.
 The wartime legislation provided no obligation to pay compensation; Fairey Aviation was offered compensation at the 1939 farming land market rate of £10 per acre, and rejected it.

 Sir Richard wrote to his co-chairman of Fairey Aviation:

-After eviction notices in May 1944, demolition of Heathrow domestic and farm buildings, and closing roads entering the site, the new airfield was still under construction at the end of World War II.
-By then, the plans had already changed from tenuous wartime military use to overt development into an international airport.
-On 1 January 1946, ownership of the site was transferred from the (military) Air Ministry to the Ministry of Civil Aviation.
+After eviction notices in May 1944, demolition of Heathrow domestic and farm buildings, and the closing of roads entering the site, the new airfield was still under construction at the end of World War II.
+By then, the plans had already changed from proposed wartime military use to overt development into an international civil airport.

+On 1 January 1946, ownership of the site was transferred from the Air Ministry to the Ministry of Civil Aviation.
 On 31 May 1946, the newly named London Airport was officially opened for commercial operations.

-The legal dispute with the government was finally settled in 1964 for £1,600,000.
-Fairey's 1930 hangar, in legal limbo for 20 years, and used as Heathrow Airport's fire station and as backdrop for an advertising billboard for BOAC, was then finally demolished.
+The legal dispute between Fairey and the government was settled in 1964 for £1,600,000.
+Fairey's 1930 hangar, in legal limbo for 20 years, and used as Heathrow Airport's fire station and as backdrop for an advertising billboard for BOAC, was then demolished.